drluv23/qlik-sense-action-triggers/README.md

 # Qlik Sense Field Action Triggers

+This project is in the early stages and is still unstable.
+There are likely additional changes coming (for the better).

 ## Description

 This Qlik Sense extension lets you tie actions to field selections.
 Drop this extension on the corner of a sheet and configure it to create one or many actions that are fired when a field is selected.
 This project was inspired by the 'Triggers' functionality available in QlikView.